 Would you like to represent a buyer who is has the cash to purchase a business for $1 million or more?
 Understanding the US business visa programs opens up opportunities for business intermediaries with highly motivated foreign buyers.
 In this course, you will learn the specific requirements of the EB-5 Employment Creation Visa, the L-1 Intra-company Transferee, and the E-2 Treaty Investor Visa from an experienced immigration attorney.
 You will learn how to work with immigration attorneys to best guide your foreign national client in selecting and purchasing the proper type of business that qualifies for visa status, and if they plan to reside in the US to operate that business, the potential barriers to their immigration.
 With this knowledge, you can help bring the immigration wall down for your client and increase your revenue: a win-win!

-This course requires you to complete #101 and/or have experience with the business intermediary process.
+This course requires you to complete course #101 and/or have experience with the business intermediary process.

 When a business is sold a key concern for the majority of, if not all Sellers, is the amount of Net Proceeds received at the completion of the transaction.
 This course provides an overview of the process and the related information required to determine Net Transaction Proceeds.
 Participants will learn how tax basis, different entity types, various asset types, and transaction costs are identified and applied to the determination of Net Transaction Proceeds.
 Transaction structuring case studies are included in this course to provide participants with real life application of the covered material.